MAST: A Multi-fidelity Augmented Surrogate model via Spatial Trust-weighting: MAST Framework

-We first train independent GPs for each fidelity level to capture their intrinsic characteristics and noise levels.
-A GP prior is placed on each function $f_m \sim \mathcal{GP}(0, k_m)$ for $m \in \{1, \ldots, M\}$, utilizing an RBF kernel.
+\paragraph{Independent Baseline Modelling.} We first train independent vanilla GPs with inferred noise as baseline surrogates for each fidelity level to capture their intrinsic characteristics and noise levels.
+A GP prior is placed on each function $f_m \sim \mathcal{GP}(0, k_m)$ for $m \in \{1, \ldots, M\}$, using an RBF kernel.
 The hyperparameters $\{\boldsymbol{\ell}_m, \sigma_{f,m}^2\}$ and the observation noise variances $\sigma_m^2$ are estimated via Type-II Maximum Likelihood Estimation (MLE).
 The learned noise levels $\hat{\sigma}_m$ serve as estimates of the intrinsic uncertainty at each fidelity.